sadeq-n-yazdi/fair-project/fair-project-go/README.md

-  list-assignments   List all assignments for a class/term show-assignment    Show the details of an assignment export-assignment  Export an assignment to a JSON file help               Show this help message
+  list-assignments   List all assignments for a class/term show-assignment    Show the details of an assignment export-assignment  Export an assignment to a JSON file create-superadmin  Create the first superadmin user change-password    Change a user's password list-users         List all users generate-env       Generate a new .env file with random values for sensitive fields help               Show this help message

 Run 'fair-project-cli <command> -h' for more information on a command.